What42Pizza/Romantic-Versioning/README.md

 # Romantic Versioning

 Romantic Versioning (or RomVer) is inspired by [SemVer](https://semver.org/), but is meant to better fit the way that humans perceive version changes.
+You can see the 'official' RomVer repository [here](https://github.com/romversioning/romver).

 <br>